 Usually, features aimed at gamers are also included in the user interface to help prioritize gaming traffic and packets.
-And extra granular controls are tossed in for tweaking and streamlining your network performance to make sure it best serves your gaming needs.
+And extra granular controls are tossed in for tweaking and streamlining your network performance to ensure it best serves your gaming needs.
 Unsurprisingly, this typically comes at a higher cost than most mainstream routers.
 But spending more and making the right choice can make for a better gaming experience with less lag, especially if your home network and Internet bandwidth are split between several users and dozens of devices.

-All that said, a gaming router might be overkill, particularly if you’re in a small apartment or house, without several people clamoring for your limited internet bandwidth.
+All that said, a gaming router might be overkill for most people, particularly if you’re in a small apartment or house, without several people clamoring for your limited internet bandwidth.
 If that sounds like you, consider a more mainstream router and spend the extra money on a better CPU, graphics card, or a bigger SSD so you can install more games.

 Also, keep in mind that while the best gaming router can prioritize your gaming packets and limit lag, it won't give you better, faster Internet than what you're currently paying for, or make you substantially better at competitive gaming.
 A properly configured gaming router will, at the very least, make sure that the reason you won or lost has more to do with your skillset (or lack thereof) than anything else.